sunfishcode/rfcs/text/0000-io-safety.md

 ## I/O Safety

 In addition to memory safety, Rust's standard library also guarantees *I/O safety*.
-I/O safety means that all I/O performed via handle values ([`RawFd`], [`RawHandle`], and [`RawSocket`]), including closing them, uses handle values that are explicitly returned from the OS, and occurs within the lifetime the OS associates with them.
+I/O safety means that all I/O performed via raw handle values ([`RawFd`], [`RawHandle`], and [`RawSocket`]), including closing them, uses values that are explicitly returned from the OS, and occurs within the lifetime the OS associates with them.

-For example, on Unix-like platforms, an I/O handle is a plain integer type ([`RawFd`]), so Rust's type system doesn't prevent program from creating a handle value from an arbitrary integer value ("forging" a handle), or from remembering the value of a handle after the resource is `close`d (a "dangling" handle).
+For example, on Unix-like platforms, [`RawFd`] is a plain integer type, so Rust's type system doesn't prevent program from creating a handle value from an arbitrary integer value ("forging" a handle), or from remembering the value of a handle after the resource is `close`d (a "dangling" handle).
 Unix-type platforms typically define their behavior in such cases, so this isn't about memory safety or undefined behavior at the [language level].
 However, such handles can unexpectedly alias other handles in the program, which may lead to corrupted output, lost data on input, or leaks in encapsulation boundaries.

-Some OS's document their file descriptor allocation algorithms, however use of these algorithms to predict file descriptor values is still considered forging, and does not produce a handle value "explicit returned from the OS".
+Some OS's document their file descriptor allocation algorithms, however use of these algorithms to predict file descriptor values is still considered forging, and doesn't produce a handle value "explicitly returned from the OS".

 Functions accepting arbitrary raw I/O handle values ([`RawFd`], [`RawHandle`], or [`RawSocket`]) are considered `unsafe` if they can lead to any I/O being